Preview latest newsletter

 The latest news

-On September 26th, Dr. Mikolaj Raszek, Dr. Ganz Ferrance and Dr. Nicole Wilson will present on different topics related to whole-body holistic health.
-Dr. Raszek’s talk will be dedicated to what causes cancer and what can be done to prevent it including, if time permits, a review of the scientific research on spirituality and cancer survival.
+On Thursday September 26th, Dr. Mikolaj Raszek, Dr. Ganz Ferrance and Dr. Nicole Wilson will present on different topics related to whole-body holistic health.
+Dr. Raszek’s talk will be dedicated to what causes cancer and what can be done to prevent it, and a brief review of the scientific research on spirituality and cancer survival.
 The event will take place at the Wingate By Wyndham Edmonton West hotel and will include snacks, coffee breaks, and live music at the end of the night with all of the proceeds going to the Creating Hope charity.
 Approximately 50 spots are available and discount tickets are currently still on sale for few more days.
 Hope to see you there!

 How you can help educate others with this information